 You may have noticed the yellow cog wheel icon while working on a MediaSpot project—that’s for CSS!
 CSS, or Cascading Style Sheets, is a type of coding language that is primarily used for changing the layout and look of websites.
 It’s not necessary to utilize CSS when creating your MediaSpot project, but if you’d like to fine-tune some elements or just play around with the effects, this guide will show you some basics.
 On that page, you’ll see the relevant code for the effect and also see it in action.

 To add a background color or image behind the entire project, click the blue gear icon in the top left corner.
 Click inside the background color box and select the color you like or enter the hex code for a specific hue.
-To add a background image, type the following code into the blank Extra CSS box: background-image: url(“.png”);.
-Make sure that you paste in the URL for the image where it says .png.
+To add a background image, simply paste an image’s URL in the designated field.
+Click on the hyperlink above the Add Additional CSS box for a CSS Cheat Sheet.